suraj95/Spark-on-Docker/README.md

 # Running Spark Applications

-We connect to the container running the Master worker as follows
+We connect to the container running the Master as follows

 	docker exec -it spark-on-docker_master_1 /bin/bash